 Either the Cavallo Tonnato, chicken liver agnolotti or the octopus.
 All have been on the menu pretty much since day one.
 We also change our menu 2/3 times a week.

 or, more simply, how would you describe Porzia to your best friend?

 We take a very casual, unpretentious approach to amazing food and service.
 We have modern versions of classic Italian dishes.
 Simply, our food looks and tastes like food, and our staff genuinely care about our guests.

 Aki from Kinton Ramen

 What dish do you serve that best represents Kinton Ramen?

 We provide the most authentic Japanese tonkotsu ramen dishes, but also encourage unique and original ideas.
 The Spicy Garlic Ramen, a pork broth ramen flavoured with 4 kinds of chilli pepper and spices, fully encompasses this motto.

 What is your food philosophy?

 Ramen is a very simple noodle dish, and therefore, the chef’s skill is honestly portrayed in a single bowl.
 This is why I am very particular about the preparation that goes into my cooking.
-I spend more than 20 hours to cook the soup, made from both fresh local ingredients and imported Japanese flavoring to achieve the authentic flavor, preparation that is necessary in order to provide customers with a noodle dish at the highest quality.
+I spend more than 20 hours to cook the soup, made from both fresh local ingredients and imported Japanese flavouring to achieve the authentic flavour, preparation that is necessary in order to provide customers with a noodle dish at the highest quality.